ctsdownloads/led-battery-monitor/README.md

 # Make executable
 chmod +x led-battery-monitor-linux-x64

-# Add user to dialout group for serial port access
-sudo usermod -a -G dialout $USER

 # Log out and back in (or restart) for group changes to take effect
 ./led-battery-monitor-linux-x64
 ```